 Although researchers have been working for years on a cure for autism, so far, nothing seems promising.
 However, several methods have been developed to help autistic children cope with the disorder and lead lives close to those of unaffected kids.

-Dr. Temple Grandin is an ASD research scientist who was diagnosed with autism at two years of age.
+Dr Temple Grandin is an ASD research scientist who was diagnosed with autism at two years of age.
 His personal experiences give her a personal perspective on the disorder that has led her to become a leading authority on the subject.
-Dr. Grandin in conjunction with the Autism Research Institute has noted that many autistic children find comfort in experiencing sensations of even pressure on their bodies.
+Dr Grandin in conjunction with the Autism Research Institute has noted that many autistic children find comfort in experiencing sensations of even pressure on their bodies.

 Some children like to lie underneath sofa cushions while others prefer to wrap themselves in blankets, but neither of these behaviours is considered socially acceptable.
 However, autistic children have also found that the pressure of beanbag chairs or other beanbag furniture calms the nervous system.

-Simply sitting or lying on beanbag chairs is often enough to alleviate hyperactivity and put autistic children in a mindset that is conducive to learning.
+Merely sitting or lying on beanbag chairs is often enough to alleviate hyperactivity and put autistic children in a mindset that is conducive to learning.
 Autistic kids in beanbag chairs tend to sit still and pay attention better than autistic children using other types of furniture.
-Beanbag chairs also help children who have poor muscle tone, which is common for those with autism.
+Beanbag chairs also help children who have poor muscle tone, which is typical for those with autism.
 Pushing against the mass of the chair for the sensory experience also acts as a form of exercise to keep muscles healthy.

 Choosing Bean Bag Furniture